 Episode 2 – Click here to learn about the Mission’s deterioration

 Episode 3 – Click here to learn about the Mission’s everyday challenges

-Rescue Mission of the Mahoning Valley has been serving the needs of the homeless in our area for more than a century.
-We offer shelter to 130 women, children and men nightly, and serve over 600 meals each day.
+Rescue Mission of the Mahoning Valley has been serving the needs of the homeless in our area for more than 125 years!
+We offer shelter to an average of 114 men, women and children nightly, and serve hundreds of meals weekly.
 Numbers increase during the winter months.

 We’ve been in our present location on Martin Luther King Jr. Drive in Youngstown since 1972.
-However, the building is over 85 years old and can no longer adequately meet the needs of the people we serve:
+However, the building was constructed in 1930 and can no longer adequately meet the needs of the people we serve: